coderSkyChen/Action_Recognition_Zoo/README.md

 # Notice
-Note that this code will be updated significantly in the near future
+Note that the master version is under reorganizing.
+The old version can be found in the branch version.
 # Action Recognition Zoo
 Codes for popular action recognition models, written based on pytorch, verified on the [something-something](https://www.twentybn.com/datasets/something-something) dataset.
 This code is built on top of the [TRN-pytorch](https://github.com/metalbubble/TRN-pytorch).